mynlp/ccg2lambda/en/emnlp2017_sts.md

 # Learning semantic textual similarity with ccg2lambda
+The system for determining semantic textual similarity by combining shallow features with features with features extracted from natural deduction proofs of bidirectional entailment relations between sentence pairs

 ## Requirement
 1. In order to run this system, you need to checkout a different branch at first: